omar-cherif/memoire/README.md

 ## ❌ **Disclaimer**

 Memoire is a work-in-progress.
 You may experience intense rate limits, errors and/or bugs while testing out the application.
-Feel free to reach to me on Twitter ([@0xOmzi](https://twitter.com/0xOmzi)) regarding any issue you might be facing.
+Feel free to reach to me via the comments on ([this post](https://link.omzi.dev/MemoirePost)) regarding any issue you might be facing.

 ---